LuanderFarias/LuanderFarias/README.md

 ###

-<p align="left">Hi my name is luander but you can call me mono, i love coffee, code and linux,<br>I work hard on my projects to make open source soluctions for problems i found,<br>Recently i started a new company and i'm doing some projects with my team</p>
+<p align="left">Hi my name is luander but you can call me mono, i love coffee, code and linux,<br>I work hard on my projects to make open source soluctions for problems i found.</p>

+<p align="left">Recently i started <a href="https://github.com/nikoidot">@nikoidot</a> a company focused in develop experiences.
+Also i created <a href="https://github.com/osstsi">[ OSSTSI ]</a> a institute of technology, where we are developing some courses, webapps and programs to help the open source community.

 ###